New Server? 29 Projects and Resources To Get You Going

-Whether you’ve used servers in the past or this is your first go-around with one, you might be wondering what, exactly, you’re going to do with it.
+You've found yourself with a shiny new virtual private server (VPS).
+Lucky you!
+Whether you’ve a VPS in the past or this is your first go-around with one, you might be wondering what, exactly, you’re going to do with it.
 Or, for the beginners out there: How do I use this thing?

 Maybe you’ve already hopped over to StackOverflow, looking for answers, or have typed in a few tepid Google searches without much success.
 Well, you’re in luck, because as the official blog for SSD Nodes, we’ve poured tons of opportunities and resources into Serverwise.
 If you can’t find a project to kickstart on your shiny new server here, you just might be hopeless.